arrow-left

 Credits: 1 Offered: Fall

-Medical Scientist Grand Rounds is a series of joint clinical/scientific presentations that highlight the doctoral work of our senior MD/PhD students.
-A senior MD/PhD in their clinical training phasepresents the clinical case as an introduction to a scientific topic with the guidance of a clinician expert.
+Medical Scientist Grand Rounds is a series of joint clinical/scientific presentations that highlight the doctoral work of our senior MD-PhD students.
+A senior MD-PhD student in their clinical training phase presents the clinical case as an introduction to a scientific topic with the guidance of a clinician expert.
 The doctoral research presentation focuses the discussion on specific research questions from their dissertation.
 A panel discussion concludes the session allowing students to simultaneously inquire about the science and medicine.

 Credits: 1 Offered: Fall